rewritethemoon/Log-Anomaly-RAG/README.md

 ## Overview

-This project is an intelligent log analysis system developed for the Grab 2025 Intern Program.
+This project is an intelligent log analysis system developed.
 It combines **Unsupervised Machine Learning (Isolation Forest)** and **Retrieval-Augmented Generation (RAG)** using a pre-trained language model (`flan-t5-base`) to detect anomalies in system logs and provide human-readable explanations.
 The system includes a **FastAPI backend**, a **Streamlit frontend**, and supports multiple deployment options.

 - **ML Performance**: F1-score = 0.395, Recall = 100%
 - **RAG**: FAISS index with `all-MiniLM-L6-v2` embeddings